OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/01-threat-modeling.md

 #### Overview

 Threat modeling work to discover what can go wrong with a system and to determine what to do about it often results in threat model deliverables.
-Those take many forms, including system models and diagrams, lists of threats, mitigations or assumptions, meeting notes, and more.
-Sometimes those are assembled into a single " threat model" document, a structured representation of all the information that affects the security of an application.
+Those take many forms including system models and diagrams, lists of threats, mitigations or assumptions, meeting notes, and more.
+Sometimes those are assembled into a single "threat model" document, a structured representation of all the information that affects the security of an application.
 In essence, it is a view of the application and its environment through security glasses.